-Sye Raa Narasimha Reddy Teaser To Be Out At 2:40 PM: Chiranjeevi Fans Excited
+Sye Raa Narasimha Reddy Teaser : A Mega Treat For Chiranjeevi Fans

 Sye Raa Narasimha Reddy, featuring Megastar Chiranjeevi in the titular role, is one of the biggest movies of the year.
 The historical-drama, directed by Surender Reddy, has created a great deal of buzz amongst fans, which is a positive sign.
 Now, here is a major update about the movie.
 The Sye Raa Narasimha Reddy teaser will be unveiled today (August 20, 2019) at 2:40 PM during a grand event in Mumbai.

-Note: Update: The official teaser of Sye Raa Narasimha Reddy is out and it seems to be quite compelling.